-By Daniel Janeway.
-Last Updated 23rd June 2022.
+By Marlon Marquardt.
+Last Updated 31st March 2023.
 This guide on claiming accidental death compensation could offer helpful advice on claiming when someone has passed away due to negligence.
 If you have lost a loved one recently following an accident, claiming compensation might not be something you’ve thought about.
 However, you may need to secure financial support to help you cope with living expenses or funeral expenses.

 You may also wish to protect the financial security of any dependants.
 Getting a claim of this nature right is important; because of this, you may wish to engage the services of a specialist solicitor if you do decide to claim.